 There’s a huge amount of legroom up front so you can really enjoy the legs-out driving position.
 You sit quite low in the car, too, so there’s a surprising amount of headroom.

 Things are a bit tighter in the back, where there’s less space than you’ll find in the Audi A1.
 Getting in and out of the back seat can be tricky.
-There is a 5-door version of the Mini Cooper, which is a bit longer and much easier to get into the back of.
+There is a five-door version of the Mini Cooper, which is a bit longer and much easier to get into the back of.
 It also has a bigger boot, which is a welcome addition for families – standard Minis aren’t known for their boot space.

 Running costs and reliability